obsidianforensics/obsidianforensics/posts/epoch-second.md

 ---
-title: Epoch Millisecond
+title: Epoch Second
-timestamp_id: epoch-millisecond
+timestamp_id: epoch-second
 description: This is a post on My Blog about agile frameworks.
 date: 2018-05-01
 tags: